TheBigRoomXXL/resume/README.md

 - Establishing DevOps practices in the company culture:
   - Setting up the first CI/CD pipelines with automated build, test, release and deployment
-  - Improve the testing practices: TDD, Fuzzing & contract validation with [Schemathesis](https://github.com/schemathesis/schemathesis), database migration validation
+  - Improving the test practices: TDD, Fuzzing & contract validation with [Schemathesis](https://github.com/schemathesis/schemathesis), database migration validation
-  - Train other developer on DevOps practice and benefit
+  - Training other developer on DevOps practice and benefit
-  - Explore CI/CD solutions to test embedded software in real conditions
+  - Exploring CI/CD solutions to test embedded software in real conditions

 - Improving Observability of the systems with
   - A new solution to centralize the devices logs